 - Level 1 Fair value is based on unadjusted quoted market prices in active markets for identical assets or liabilities that are accessible at the measurement date.
 These generally provide the most reliable evidence and are used to measure fair value whenever available.
 Active markets are defined as having the following for the measured asset/liability: i) many transactions, ii) current prices, iii) price quotes not varying substantially among market makers. iv) narrow bid/ask spreads and v) most information publicly available.
 Prices are obtained from readily available sources for market transactions involving identical assets or liabilities. - Level 2 Fair value is based on significant inputs, other than quoted prices included in Level 1, that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the asset or liability through corroboration with observable market data.
 Prices for assets classified as Level 2 are primarily provided by an independent pricing service and internally priced securities using observable inputs.
 In circumstances where prices from pricing services are reviewed for reasonability but cannot be corroborated to observable market data as noted above, these security values are recorded in Level 3 in the Company's fair value hierarchy. - Level 3 Fair value is based on significant inputs that are unobservable for the asset or liability.
 These inputs reflect the Company's assumptions about the assumptions market participants would use in pricing the asset or liability.
 These are typically less liquid fixed maturity securities with very limited trading activity.
 Prices are determined using valuation methodologies such as option pricing models, discounted cash flow models, market approach and other similar techniques.
-Prices may be based upon non-binding quotes from brokers or other market makers that are reviewed for reasonableness based on the Company's understanding of the market but are not further corroborated with other additional observable market information.
+Prices may be based upon non-binding quotes from brokers or other market makers that are reviewed for reasonableness based on the Company's approach and the company's approach and cash are reviewed for reasonableness based on the Company's approach are consolidated CAAB Eingerial Statements.